linewriter1024/textengine/README.md

 - **PositionSystem**: Spatial relationships and scales
 - **EntityTagSystem**: Flexible entity categorization
 - **WorldSystem**: Time management and world state
+- **ConnectionSystem**: Manages connections between places for navigation
+- **VisibilitySystem**: Handles what entities can see and perceive
 - **PropertiesSubSystem**: Generic key-value storage for game data

 Systems can declare dependencies on other systems for proper initialization sequencing.